AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Affected by high ground: `Yes => No`

 ### Salvager
 > *Generally speaking, salvager kills were uncommon and mostly easily replaced as they tend to happen only towards midgame and when some amount of tech is already out on the field.
-The new changes aim to both make salvager kills more valuable, and expanding more risky, expensive and slow.*
+The new cost aims to both make salvager kills more valuable, and expanding slightly more expensive and slow.
+Armor is changed on salvagers and area of effect kills on salvagers are very common therefore the health is going up slightly.*

 * Cost: `100CU => 150CU`
-* Armor: `5/2 => 0`
+* Hitpoints: `900 => 950`

 ### Salvager RU hold size
 > *The combination of RU hold size and mining rate makes long-hauling RUs vastly more efficient than long-hauling CUs.
 In order to bring the two in line so that long-hauling has the same impact on both resource types, the RU hold size would need to be reduced to 16 RUs.
 (This is the exact number.)
 However, 16 RUs would not be an ergonomic hold size.
 This is part of an effort to reduce the effectiveness of early game RU-based rush strategies (coalition/soban carrier rush, gaalsien railgun rush).*